-Growing malt barley varieties that are fit for malting can be challenging, as it is the only grain grown that needs to remain alive (Other than seed meant for next years crop).
+Growing malt barley varieties that are fit for malting can be challenging, as it is the only grain grown that needs to remain alive (other than seed meant for next years crop).
 We are lucky to be located in the Canadian prairies surrounded by beautiful soils and ideal climate to grow all types of crops, including malt barley.
 Even with a perfect growing season, all it takes is an early frost or snow and whole crops can be taken out of the malt quality category and downgraded to feed barley.
-We appreciate the hard work that goes into growing malting Barley and the difficulties farmers face every day to give us these wonderful foods.
-We look forward to doing what we can to support each and every one of them moving ahead.
+We appreciate the hard work that goes into growing the crops year after year, and the difficulties farmers face every day to give us these wonderful grains.

-Once the Barley has been harvested, it is then cleaned and sorted before we take delivery to ensure uniform size.
+Once the Barley has been harvested, it is then cleaned and sorted.
+Since organic crops often see volunteer plants come up with them, we have to separate the barley (or grain of interest) from the seeds we do not want to malt.
 The next step is malting and can be broken down into three stages typically…. steep, germination and kiln/roast.
 It is the germination process that “unlocks” the starches in the seed and develops enzymes that will later be used in the brewing and food processes.

 The seed is soaked in water over a couple of days, with mixed air rests spread out over this time.
 We want all of the grain to sprout very evenly, hence the importance of high quality malting Barley.
 When the seeds begin to sprout, it is moved to the Germination room.